Go On A Bad Habit Diet For 30 Days

 By the end of the 30 days, John had transformed his procrastination habit into a productivity powerhouse.
 And guess what?
 You can do it too.

-So, are you ready to break those bad habits in 30 days?
+So, are you ready to break those bad habits?
 Let’s do this!